-As April 6th draws nearer and the new IR35 legislation comes into effect, it’s natural to be nervous about what this means for you as a contractor.
-In order to overcome that fear, the best thing is to understand the changes and be ready for them when they arrive.
+As April 6th draws nearer and the new IR35 legislation changes come into effect, it’s natural to be nervous about what this means for you as a contractor.
+In order to overcome that fear, the best thing is to understand the IR35 changes and be ready for them when they arrive.

-Whether you are found to be working inside or outside of IR35, IR35 will have an impact on the taxes you pay.
-With the legislation change, it’s no longer up to you to determine which category your contract falls into, the responsibility of this now sits with the end hirer, where that end hirer is a medium or large company as defined by Companies House.
+Whether you are found to be working inside or outside of IR35, IR35 rules will have an impact on the taxes you pay.
+With the IR35 legislation change, it’s no longer up to you to determine which category your contract falls into.
+The responsibility of this now sits with the end hirer, where that end hirer is a medium or large company as defined by Companies House.

 So, how do you find out your IR35 status?